Rapid Plasma Reagin

 Syphilis is a sexually transmitted disease (STD) that first causes symptoms common

 to many other illnesses.
-Early symptoms include fever, swollen glands, muscle aches,
+Early symptoms include rash, fever, swollen glands, muscle

-In addition, people who have early-stage syphilis may have sores (lesions) that can
+In addition, people who have early-stage syphilis may have sores (lesions).
+These

-If undetected, syphilis can stay in the body for years, causing damage to internal
+If not detected, syphilis can stay in the body for years.
+It can harm internal organs.

-organs.
-Eventually, it can cause numbness, paralysis, blindness, and even death.
-But
+Over time it can cause numbness, paralysis, blindness, and even death.
+But it can

-it can be easily cured if treated in the early stages with one shot of penicillin
+be easily cured if treated in the early stages.
+Treatment is one or more shots of

 The RPR test looks for antibodies that react to syphilis in the blood.
 This means